 They’re made from chickpeas, mushrooms and wholemeal breadcrumbs.

-The dish provides you with 451 calories per chick pea burger, excluding the bun, and is certainly extremely filling.
+These vegetarian burgers provide you with 451 calories per chick pea burger, excluding the bun, and are extremely filling.

 Place the chick pea burgers in burger buns / rolls of your choice with sliced tomatoes.

 Sweet potato fries are a perfect accompaniment with these meatfree burgers too!

 - Use your largest frying pan, as you’ll need it to hold all the mushrooms before they sweat down.

 - Lightly fry your onion and garlic using cooking oil spray, or 1 tbsp olive oil making sure you don’t burn the garlic.

 - Stir in the curry powder for 1 minute, add the mushrooms and lime juice and cook for 5 minutes.
 Don’t forget to season to taste.